apache/incubator-retired-slider/src/site/markdown/security.md

 token to talk the AM.

-This is provided by the YARN Resource Manager when the client application wishes to talk with the HoyaAM -a token which is only provided after the caller authenticates itself as the user that has access rights to the cluster
+This is provided by the YARN Resource Manager when the client application wishes to talk with the SliderAM -a token which is only provided after the caller authenticates itself as the user that has access rights to the cluster